 - A copy of your resume or CV, detailing all previous work and education.
 You may also want to include transcripts from previous study as supporting evidence.

 - If you are from a non-English speaking country or if English is not your native language, you will need to prove that you meet basic language requirements.
-As this is also involved in university applications,

 - Proof of financial solvency, which can just be a bank statement showing enough funds to cover your first year of tuition, reasonable living expenses, and a return flight home.
 I didn’t actually submit a bank statement in my more recent application, but I did provide evidence of my scholarship, which seemed to be sufficient.